bitrise-io/devcenter/_articles/reviews/Getting-started-with-Android-apps.md

 ---
 ## Add an Android app to bitrise.io

 {% include message_box.html type="note" title="Do you have a Bitrise account?" content=" Make sure you have signed up to [bitrise.io](https://www.bitrise.io) and can access your Bitrise account.
-If you haven't signed up yet, here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) to connect your Bitrise account to your account on a Git service provider. "%}
+If you haven't signed up yet, here are [4 ways](https://devcenter.bitrise.io/getting-started/index#signing-up-to-bitrise) on how to connect your Bitrise account to your account on a Git service provider. "%}

 1. Log into bitrise.io.
 2. On your Dashboard, click `+ Add new app`.